Pat Ryan (politician)

-Patrick Kevin Ryan (born March 28, 1982) is an American businessman and Democratic politician serving as the U.S. representative for New York's 18th congressional district since 2023.
-He served as the representative for New York's 19th congressional district from 2022 to 2023, having been elected in a special election.
-He previously served as the county executive of Ulster County, New York.
+Patrick Kevin Ryan (born March 28, 1982) is an American businessman, politician, and former U.S. Army intelligence officer serving as the U.S. representative for New York's 18th congressional district since 2023.
+A member of the Democratic Party, he previously served as the representative for New York's 19th congressional district from 2022 to 2023 after being elected in a special election.
+Before being elected to the House, he was the county executive of Ulster County, New York.

 Early life and career

-Ryan was born and raised in Kingston, New York, the son of Patricia L. and Kevin M. Ryan.
-He earned a Bachelor of Science in international politics from the United States Military Academy in 2004 and a Master of Arts in security studies from Georgetown University.
+Ryan was born and raised in Kingston, New York.
+His mother was a public school teacher and his father owned a small business.
+He graduated from Kingston High School in 2000.
+He then earned a Bachelor of Science in international politics from the United States Military Academy in 2004 and a Master of Arts in security studies from Georgetown University.
 Two of his West Point classmates are fellow Congressmen John James and Wesley Hunt.
-His wife is Rebecca Ryan (née Grusky).
-He was previously married and divorced.

-Ryan served in the United States Army as a military intelligence officer from 2004 to 2009, including two tours in Iraq.
+Ryan served in the U.S. Army as a military intelligence officer from 2004 to 2009.
+He completed two combat tours in Iraq, including a deployment to Mosul in 2008 during the height of the insurgency.
+He attained the rank of captain and was awarded two Bronze Star Medals, along with an Army Commendation Medal and Army Achievement Medal.

 From 2009 to 2011, he worked as the deputy director of Berico Technologies, as a subcontractor for Palantir Technologies in Afghanistan.
 He co-founded Praescient Analytics, a software company, in 2011.
 From 2015 to 2017, he was a senior vice president of Dataminr, an artificial intelligence platform.
 In 2018 and 2019, Ryan was a senior adviser at New Politics.

 Ulster County executive (2019–2022)

 In February 2019, Ulster County Executive Mike Hein resigned to take a position in New York Governor Andrew Cuomo's administration.
 On April 30, Ryan defeated Republican nominee Jack Hayes in the special election to succeed Hein; he took office on June 7, 2019.
 He became the second executive of Ulster County since it adopted a county charter in 2008.
 In November 2019, he defeated Hayes in a rematch to win a full four-year term as county executive.

 As county executive, Ryan piloted a universal basic income program, wherein 100 families in the county received $500 per month.
 He also enacted several environmental protections in Ulster County, committing to fully transition the operations of the county government to renewable energy by 2030 and partnering with SUNY Ulster to promote green energy jobs.

 On January 14, 2020, Ryan endorsed Pete Buttigieg in the 2020 Democratic Party presidential primaries.
-In a statement, Ryan cited Buttigieg's military service, his "bold progressive vision", and his "moral leadership" as his reasons for support.
+In a statement, Ryan cited Buttigieg's military service, his "bold progressive vision," and his "moral leadership" as his reasons for support.

-On September 9, 2022, Ryan stepped down as Ulster County Executive.
+On September 9, 2022, Ryan stepped down as Ulster County executive.
 The deputy county executive, Johanna Contreras, was sworn in as acting county executive that day.